-Wright State University Student Health Insurance is a voluntary health insurance program.
+Wright State University student health insurance is a voluntary health insurance program.
 Enrollment in the program is completed at the time of class registration.
-Commuter students and WSU residential students have the option to participate in the plan if enrolled in 6 credit hours or more.
-If a commuter or residential student opts to decline enrollment the student declines and continues with the registration process.
+Commuter students and Wright State residential students have the option to participate in the plan if enrolled in six credit hours or more.
+A commuter or residential student may decline coverage and continue with the registration process.

-International students (F1/J1 visa status) do not have the option to decline the WSU health insurance program during the registration process.
-Following registration international students who have a financial guarantees through their country are required to obtain a waiver through UCIE who is authorized to remove the insurance charge.
+International students (F1/J1 visa status) do not have the option to decline the Wright State health insurance program during the registration process.
+Following registration, international students who have financial guarantees through their country are required to obtain a waiver through the University Center for International Education (UCIE) who is authorized to remove the insurance charge.